jollygoodjacob/NanoRefineR/README.md

 - **Spectral Explorer**: Click on any pixel in either image to view its spectral profile.

-Both input and output spectra for the selected location are shown in parallel.

 This layout is designed for intuitive quality control and to help identify the most effective postprocessing settings for noisy hyperspectral data.